 There are a lot of ways to start building a website and deploy it.
-Because of the sheer amount of technologies that you need to learn to fully understand how a website works, we’d like to recommend one workflow to beginners, so that hopefully they do not need to digest the rest of this book.
-This is definitely not the most optimal workflow, but requires you to know the least technical details.
+Because of the sheer number of technologies that you need to learn to fully understand how a website works, we’d like to recommend one workflow to beginners, so that hopefully they do not need to digest the rest of this book.
+This is definitely not the most optimal workflow, but requires you to know the fewest technical details.

 To start a new website:

 Carefully pick a theme at http://themes.gohugo.io, and find the link to its GitHub repository, which is of the form

 Create a new project in RStudio, and type the code

 user/repois from the link in Step 1.

 Play with the new site for a while and if you do not like it, you can repeat the above steps, otherwise edit the options in

 config.toml.
 If you do not understand certain options, go to the documentation of the theme, which is often the README page of the GitHub repository.
 Not all options have to be changed.

 options(servr.daemon = TRUE)unless you have already set it in